obspy/obspy/misc/docs/source/tutorial/code_snippets/stationxml_file_from_scratch.rst

 StationXML file and many arguments are optional.
 ObsPy will validate the resulting StationXML file against its schema upon writing so the final file is assured to be valid against the StationXML schema.

+Please note that this tutorial does not cover the authoring of instrument responses which would be a larger endeavour.

 The following illustration shows the basic structure of ObsPy's internal representation.